Heartworm can be prevented with medication prescribed by your veterinarian, such as Heartgard Plus.

 The course of infection:

-- As an intermediate host, the mosquito bites a healthy dog and transfers the third-stage heartworm larvae into the dog's subcutaneous tissue.
-Within the next week, the third stage larvae become fourth-stage larvae and penetrate the skin to reside in the muscles of the abdomen and the chest.
+As an intermediate host, the mosquito bites a healthy dog and transfers the third-stage heartworm larvae into the dog's subcutaneous tissue.
+Within the next week, the third-stage larvae become fourth-stage larvae and penetrate the skin to reside in the muscles of the abdomen and the chest.
 After 45-60 days, the fourth-stage larvae morph into the fifth-stage larvae and take anywhere between 75 to 120 days to enter the bloodstream.

-- Through the bloodstream, the immature heartworms are carried to the heart and end up residing in the pulmonary artery for the next 3-4 months, where they also grow in size and eventually mate.
+Through the bloodstream, the immature heartworms are carried to the heart and end up residing in the pulmonary artery for the next 3-4 months, where they also grow in size and eventually mate.

 Unfortunately, most dogs show no signs of being infected by heartworms during the first 6 months until they mature.
 The microfilariae or the immature larvae go completely undetected by the diagnostic tests.

-Early symptoms in dogs infected with Class II heartworms usually include coughing during exercise, premature exhaustion after exercising, and laboured breathing.
+Early symptoms in dogs infected with Class II heartworms usually include coughing during exercise, premature exhaustion after exercising, and labored breathing.
 In slightly advanced cases (Class III), symptoms include sudden weight loss, coughing up blood, fainting, pot-bellied appearance in the abdomen due to fluid accumulation, eventually leading to death caused by congestive heart failure.

 In Class IV, the dog develops 'caval syndrome' characterized by the presence of way too many 'adult' heartworms in the heart that is beginning to restrict blood flow, eventually leading to congestive heart failure.

 In the past, both microfilarial detection and Antigen testing have been used for microscopic identification of microfilariae in the bloodstream, especially for dogs receiving no preventative treatment.
-Immunodiagnostics are more commonly used now for the detection of heartworm antigens.
+Immunodiagnostics is more commonly used now for the detection of heartworm antigens.

 Note: Only the antigens released from the reproductive tract of a female heartworm test positive during immunodiagnostics, which means that an infected dog will test negative for the first 5 to 8 months.

-Dogs with heartworms are always evaluated for their liver, heart and kidney function, before starting treatment.
+Dogs with heartworms are always evaluated for their liver, heart, and kidney function before starting treatment.
 In most cases, adult heartworms are destroyed using melarsomine, an FDA-approved Arsenic-based compound that has fewer side effects and more efficacy than thiacetarsamide, a previously used drug.

-Dogs undergoing treatment using melarsomine are advised to rest or follow a restricted exercise regime for several weeks to allow the sufficient time for the body to absorb the dead heartworms.
-Once the adult worms are completely eliminated, a separate treatment for microfilariae is administered until the dog tests negative for heartworms.
+Dogs undergoing treatment using melarsomine are advised to rest or follow a restricted exercise regime for several weeks to allow sufficient time for the body to absorb the dead heartworms.
+Once the adult worms are eliminated, a separate treatment for microfilariae is administered until the dog tests negative for heartworms.
 For dogs infected with Class IV of the disease with considerable heart involvement, surgical removal of the adult heartworms might be carried out.